 Subsequent to Berresford’s remarks, the Ford Foundation gave a $150,000 grant to the Center for Constitutional Rights, specifically “for racial justice litigation, advocacy, and educational outreach activities related to the detention and racial profiling of Arab Americans and Muslims following the World Trade Center attack.”
 Another $100,000 was funneled to the National Immigration Project of the National Lawyers Guild as “core support for activities to ensure the human rights of noncitizens detained in the United States in the aftermath of the attacks of September 11, 2001.”
-And $300,000 was earmarked for Fenton Communications’ effort “to promote informed voices in response to the September 11th attacks, with an emphasis on the protection of civil liberties and prevention of discrimination.”
+And $300,000 was earmarked for a Fenton Communications campaign “to promote informed voices in response to the September 11th attacks, with an emphasis on the protection of civil liberties and prevention of discrimination.”

-In 2003 Berresford was embroiled in controversy which resulted from public revelations that the Ford Foundation had given considerable financial support to a number of anti-Semitic non-governmental organizations (NGOs), among them Adalah, Al-Mezan, and the Palestinian NGO Network.
-In addition, it became widely known that Ford money had been instrumental in funding several of the NGOs responsible for creating and disseminating the anti-Semitic and anti-Zionist literature that appeared at the 2001 UN World Conference Against Racism.
+In 2003 Berresford was embroiled in controversy resulting from revelations that the Ford Foundation: (a) had given considerable financial support to a number of anti-Semitic non-governmental organizations (NGOs), among them Adalah, Al-Mezan, and the Palestinian NGO Network; and (b) had been instrumental in funding several of the NGOs responsible for creating and disseminating the anti-Semitic and anti-Zionist literature that appeared at the 2001 UN World Conference Against Racism.
 In response to these disclosures, 17 members of the U.S. House of Representatives signed a letter to Berresford, asking that Ford “cease [its] funding of subversive groups.”
 Berresford, in turn, agreed in November 2003 to develop “a series of measures to ensure that no future grants would go to organizations that in any way support terrorism, bigotry, or the delegitimization of Israel.”
 Three years later, however, the Ford and Rockefeller Foundations co-funded a three-day conference in Italy where more than a third of the participants publicly supported a boycott of Israeli universities.

-In her later years with Ford, Berresford was a member of the Panel on the Nonprofit Sector, an independent group of foundation leaders that lobbies Congress on issues pertinent to charitable organizations.
-Fellow panel members include Wade Henderson of the Leadership Conference on Civil Rights and Raul Yzaguirre of the National Council of La Raza.
-Other panel members include officials of the William and Flora Hewlett Foundation, the John D. and Catherine T. MacArthur Foundation, the Center on Budget and Policy Priorities, the Council on Foundations, the Rockefeller Brothers Fund, the W.K.
+In her later years with Ford, Berresford was a member of the Panel on the Nonprofit Sector, an independent group of foundation leaders who lobby Congress on issues pertinent to charitable organizations.
+Her fellow panel members included Wade Henderson of the Leadership Conference on Civil Rights, Raul Yzaguirre of the National Council of La Raza, and officials of the William and Flora Hewlett Foundation, the John D. and Catherine T. MacArthur Foundation, the Center on Budget and Policy Priorities, the Council on Foundations, the Rockefeller Brothers Fund, the W.K.
 Kellogg Foundation, the Surdna Foundation, and the United Nations Foundation.